Will AI (Artificial Intelligence) replace UX Designers?

 It’s hard to imagine a world where all of that ‘humanness’ could be replaced by artificial intelligence.
 Ultimately, designing experiences for humans requires a human touch.
 Right now, that’s something that only humans can offer.

 That’s not to say that AI has no place in the UX design world.
 Far from it, in fact.
-AI presents a great opportunity for UX designers, and it will certainly transform the way they work in the future.
+AI is having a major impact on the UX design industry, and it’s transforming how UX designers work on a day-to-day basis.

-With that in mind, let’s consider how AI can assist UX designers in the creation of outstanding user experiences.
+With that in mind, let’s consider how AI is shaping the UX industry today and how it can assist UX designers in the creation of outstanding user experiences.

 How UX designers can leverage AI to create even better user experiences